iliarafa/Election_Analysis/README.md

 ### Overview of project

-This analysis aims to answer three additional questions put forth by the election committee following the initial election audit results.
-The committee has requested values for voter turnout and total vote percentage per county as well as an answer as to which county had the highest turnout.
+This analysis aims to answer three additional questions put forth by the election commission following the initial election audit results.
+The commission has requested values for voter turnout and total vote percentage per county, as well as an answer as to which county had the highest turnout.

 ## Audit Results